ncterry/scripts/README.md

 8) Initialize:
 	$ git init

-9)Now we have our .git in the folder.
+9) Now we have our .git in the folder.
 If you want to STOP tracking this with git then use:
 	$ rm -rf .git

 10) Check this location, on it's git status: